subway-js/subway/README.md

   );
 ```

-This mechanism is a useful one as a first checkpoint for things like:
+This mechanism can be used for simple scenarios like:
 - payload validation
 - error on API response
 etc.